 My training consisted of an 18 month apprenticeship at Dartington Pottery, Devon, followed by 1 year working for Julian Bellmont (formerly of Aldermaston Pottery) from 1997 to 1998, before heading off to Rome, Italy where I produced my own work.
 A 14-year hiatus ensued whilst I made children rather than pots.

 My work is now stocked in galleries up and down the country and sold via my website to residents here in the UK and internationally.

 I also run ceramics courses & taster sessions at my workshop & in larger groups at a local ceramic’s studio near Petersfield, Hampshire.

 I’m proud to be a member of the Craft Potter’s Association, London Potters & a selected member of Find a Maker.

 To view my available range go to Products.

-If you want to find out what's involved in making one of my pots then read on.
+If you want to find out what's involved in making my pots then read on!

 WEDGING AND WEIGHING The ready made clay needs to be wedged (a type of kneading) in order to make it ready for throwing and then lumps weighed out depending on what I'm making.

 THROWING By far the most exciting and captivating part of the making process for me!
 All my pots are thrown on a potter's wheel using either white or terracotta earthenware clay.
 This clay is fired at a lower temperature to stoneware and porcelain and therefore produces a pot that has a pleasing warmth and softness to it.
 Most pots are made using a specific weight of clay to specific, recorded measurements.